Suits, ties, and Bill McKibben’s quest to define the oil companies as ‘radical’

 He’s not surprised.
 It took four or five years for the divestment argument to work with colleges and universities in the case of South Africa.
 And, he added parenthetically, Harvard never did.

 With this strategy, McKibben seeks only to get a more central location at the negotiating table.
-“We can’t bankrupt them, but by divestment we can help morally bankrupt them, reducing their power to set the agenda in DC and elsewhere,” he said at the Daily Beast post.
+“We can’t bankrupt them, but by divestment we can help morally bankrupt them, reducing their power to set the agenda in DC and elsewhere,” he said in the Daily Beast post.

 The bigger picture here is of the need for a carbon tax, to more forcefully steer changes to a low-carbon way of living.
 The fundamental premise of a carbon tax is that currently there’s no cost for polluting the sky.
 But the science of greenhouse theory is clear enough: there are major, long-term costs looming, such as the rising oceans that will displace people and make them more vulnerable to hurricanes.
 Hotter temperatures that require greater amounts of water for crops will force a new agriculture infrastructure.
 Ski seasons will also become shorter, the lifts less useful.